jonoalderson/well-known-file-manager/README.md

 A WordPress plugin for managing files in the `.well-known` directory.
 This plugin provides an easy-to-use interface for creating and managing various `.well-known` files that are commonly used for security verification, app associations, and other web standards.

+NOTE: This plugin won't work on hosting environments and setups which disallow writing to / editing files in the `.well-known` directory (including sites hosted on wordpress.com).

 ## Features

 - **Easy Management**: Simple toggle switches to enable/disable `.well-known` files